sgmlguru/xproc-batch/README.md

 In addition to the tools, you'll need a *manifest file* listing your XSLT steps, as well as the XSLT stylesheets themselves.
 The manifest is an XML file adhering to `xproc-tools/schemas/manifest.rng`.

+XProc Batch also allows you to run any XSpec unit tests you write for your individual XSLT stylesheets alongside the XSLT pipeline by listing them in an XSpec test manifest file similar to the XSLT manifest.
+The XSpec manifest format is described in `xspec-tools/rng/xspec-manifest.rnc`.

-An example pipeline, complete with a manifest and XSLT stylesheets, is available at [XSLT Pipelines](https://github.com/sgmlguru/xslt-pipelines).
-It should explain how to create your own XSLT pipeline.
+An example pipeline, complete with a pipeline manifest XSLT stylesheets, a test manifest and XSpec unit test examples, is available at [XSLT Pipelines](https://github.com/sgmlguru/xslt-pipelines).
+It should provide hints on how to create your own XSLT pipeline.

 ## Requirements